 World Cup 2026 Jetlag & Arrival Day Planner

+World cup 2026 jetlag can ruin your first match if you land too late.
 This tool helps fans flying from Europe to North America plan arrival timing for match week.
-It estimates how much lead time you should build in to absorb jetlag and travel friction, so you don’t land exhausted and rush into match day.
+It estimates how much lead time you should build in to absorb World cup 2026 jetlag and normal travel delays, so you do not land exhausted and rush into match day.

 Prefer the explanation first?
 Scroll down for examples + FAQs.